-Figure 23 shows the SERS spectral features for the enantiomeric separation of pmercaptopyridine (MPY).
-428 Of note is a marked intensity decrease of the band at 1578 cm-1 (the non-totally-symmetric vibration, b2 mode) and a simultaneous intensity increase of the band at 1612 cm-1 (the totally symmetric vibration, a1 mode) when the Ag-MPY complex was immersed in a solution of the S enantiomer, or even in the racemic mixture (Figure 23).
-Additionally, the enantioselective discrimination indicator, i.e. the ratio of the intensity of the bands at 1202 and 1220 cm-1, in both 2-butanol and 1-methoxy-2-propanol (MOIP) increased when increasing the S enantiomer content (Figure 23 B,E).
-It was considered that there are some slight differences in the spatial structures of the S and R enantiomer-MPY complexes versus Ag NPs, generating different energy states that could induce differentiated CT processes between the adsorbed MPY and the Ag substrate.
-428 In general, changes in the relative Raman intensities of adsorbates in a SERS spectrum could be a visible manifestation of a CT transition and be considered as a propensity rule to estimate the occurrence of a photoinduced CT process.
+(the totally symmetric vibration, a1 mode) when the Ag-MPY complex was immersed in a solution of the S enantiomer, or even in the racemic mixture (Figure 23).
+Additionally, the enantioselective discrimination indicator, that is, the ratio of the intensity of the bands at 1202 and 1220 cm-1, in both 2-butanol and 1-methoxy-2-propanol (MOIP), increased when increasing the S enantiomer content (Figure 23B,E).
+It was considered that there are some slight differences in the spatial structures of the S and R enantiomers-MPY complexes versus Ag NPs, generating different energy states that could induce differentiated CT processes between the adsorbed MPY and the Ag substrate.
+In general, changes in the relative Raman intensities of adsorbates in an SERS spectrum could be a visible manifestation of a CT transition and be considered as a propensity rule to estimate the occurrence of a photoinduced CT process.
 According to the CT mechanism, it can be inferred that the S-type enantioselective discrimination process in an assembled system increases the contribution of the Frank-Condon term and simultaneously inhibits the Herzberg-Teller term.
-Nevertheless, in spite of the hydrogen-bonding interaction with the Ag-MPY complex, the R enantiomer may have a difference in either orientation or composition, leading to a different CT state being involved in the CT transition.
+Nevertheless, in spite of the hydrogenbonding interaction with the Ag-MPY complex, the R enantiomer may have a difference in either orientation or composition, leading to a different CT state being involved in the CT transition.
 In this case, SERS enhancement of the MPY molecules may still be greatly influenced by the Herzberg-Teller effect.
 Thus, this enantioselective phenomenon in SERS spectra is dominated by the CT enhancement mechanism, based on the effect of intermolecular hydrogen bonding in the system.
-In this label-free enantioselective discrimination method, the selectivity originates from the enantioselectivity of the intermolecular hydrogen bonding interactions.
-The difference in protonation of the Ag-MPY complex through hydrogen bonding leads to formation of different CT states of the complex, which are further manifested in remarkable differences in the SERS spectra.428
+In this label-free enantioselective discrimination method, the selectivity originates from the enantioselectivity of the intermolecular hydrogen-bonding interactions.
+The difference in protonation of the Ag-MPY complex through hydrogen bonding leads to formation of different CT states of the complex, which are further manifested in remarkable differences in the SERS spectra.
+427